taias-xyz/taias-sdk/README.md

 ### `taias.resolve(ctx)`

-Resolves a tool call to get the suggested next step.
-Advice text to send the LLM is generated based on the `nextTool` specified in your step handler.
+Resolves a tool call to get the decision and its manifestations.
+Evaluates the matching logic statement and produces advice text, the decision object, and UI selections.

 ```ts
 const affordances = await taias.resolve({